-- (a) What were the key developments in the relevant sector area in the Beneficiary country during the implementation of the project?
-Which of the original assumptions of the project (Article 3 of the work-plan) were fulfilled?
-How were risks mitigated? - (b) What external problems influenced the implementation of the project and how were they solved?
+- (a) What were the key sector reform developments in the relevant area in the Beneficiary country during the implementation of the project? - (b) What was the involvement of the RTA, Component Leader, in donor coordination networks / policy dialogue / working groups - (c) What other actions linked to the overall / specific project objective were implemented by other actors - (d) Which of the original assumptions of the project were fulfilled?
+How were risks mitigated?